English Language Arts

 HONORS ENGLISH 12

-Course Code: 01004H1000
+Course Number: 01004H1000

-Prerequisite: English 11, AP English 11, or Honors English 11
+Recommended Prerequisite: Honors English 11

 This accelerated course covers a survey of British Literature from the Anglo-Saxon period to the Modern Age.
 Activities will involve critical listening, speaking, reading, and writing with a strong emphasis on vocabulary.
 This course includes a written research paper focused on literary analysis and research-based skills.
 Independent reading assignments are required for this course and are due before and/or during the semester for which the English course falls.
 Students should obtain a reading list and assignment directions from a member of the English department, from a school counselor, or the school website before the semester begins.